lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 ## Script Features

+`setup.sh`

 * Check that ports 80 and 1935 are free
 * Setup Nginx (if not already installed)
 * Install the RTMP mod (if not already installed)
 * Install nginx config and HTML files
 * Launch the server

+`setup2.sh`

+* Handles copying of files without any installation or preinstallation checks

 Compatible with Debian and Red Hat/CentOS package managers.
 Uses nginx and systemd.